commonkestrel/fateful/README.md

 | `@quad <identifier>`       | 4      |
 | `@var <size> <identifier>` | *size* |

+These variables will resolve to an address at assembly, and can be accessed via *$identifier*.

 #### Organization

 Segments are automatically arranged to avoid collision,